Hamburg Parliament: Hamburg parliament in the Federal Republic

-The elections of 1949 led to the second elected parliament of Hamburg after the Second World War and the Social Democratic Party of Germany maintained her traditional dominant role, already re-established under the British-controlled elections of 1946.
-The party continued to govern the city, except 1953-57, until the first von Beust-Senate, formed in 2001.
+The Social Democratic Party (SDP) maintained its influence over the city’s politics during the 1949 elections.
+Their victory was significant during a time of considerable reconstruction and reform in Germany.
+The SDP continued to govern Hamburg from that time forward, except from 1953 to 1957, when the Christian Democratic Union (CDU) was in power.
+After this period, however, the SDP regained control and developed Hamburg’s political, social, and economic faucets, stretching their influence late into the 20th century.

 Since March 23, 2011 the Hamburg Parliament has been in its 20th legislative period in the Federal Republic of Germany.
 A SPD-Government succeeded a coalition of CDU and the Greens.

 Organisation

 President and board

 The president of the parliament presides over the parliament and its sessions.
 The president is supported by a 'First Vice-president' and 3 vice presidents, all are elected by the representatives.
 President, vice presidents, and 3 recording clerks are the board (German: Präsidium).

-As of 2011, the president of the Hamburg Parliament was Carola Veit.
+The president of the Hamburg Parliament has been Carola Veit since 2011.